The Jungle Book (1967 soundtrack): Megamix single

 In 1993, a medley of "I Wan'na Be like You" and "The Bare Necessities" called "The Jungle Book Groove" was released by Disney's Hollywood record label.
-Credited by the Official Charts Company as being by the artist Jungle Book, the record charted at number 14 on the UK singles chart and spent 8 weeks in the UK Top 75.
+Credited by the Official Charts Company as being by the artist Jungle Book, the record charted at number 14 on the UK Singles Chart and spent 8 weeks in the UK top 75.
+The song was credited as "Disney Cast" on German compilation albums.